 ISSN0002-9262

-KeywordsApolipoproteins E, Black People, Carotid Arteries, Cholesterol, LDL, Coronary Disease, Female, Genetic Predisposition to Disease, Humans, Incidence, Male, Middle Aged, Polymorphism, Genetic, Prospective Studies, Tunica Intima, White People
+KeywordsApolipoproteins E, Black or African American, Black People, Carotid Arteries, Cholesterol, LDL, Coronary Disease, Female, Genetic Predisposition to Disease, Humans, Incidence, Male, Middle Aged, Polymorphism, Genetic, Prospective Studies, Tunica Intima, White People

 Abstract